 Following this, we will develop some goals and come up with a plan on how we can work together to help you achieve these goals.

-Both the Occupational Therapist and Occupational Therapy Assistant will be present during the first session to allow both people in your Occupational Therapy team to hear the information from you first hand.
+Your Occupational Therapist and Occupational Therapy Assistant may be present during the first session to allow both people in your Occupational Therapy team to hear the information from you first hand.

 Reports for NDIS